 This disease factsheet was prepared by the Meadows Plant Pathology Lab.

-Thank you to Mike Munster, NC State Plant Disease and Insect Clinic, for kindly reviewing and improving this disease factsheet.
+Thank you to Mike Munster, NCSU Plant Disease and Insect Clinic, for kindly reviewing and improving this disease factsheet.

 Publication date: Dec.
 6, 2017

 Recommendations for the use of agricultural chemicals are included in this publication as a convenience to the reader.
 The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by NC State University or N.C.
 A&T State University nor discrimination against similar products or services not mentioned.
 Individuals who use agricultural chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
 Be sure to obtain current information about usage regulations and examine a current product label before applying any chemical.
 For assistance, contact your local N.C.
 Cooperative Extension county center.

 North Carolina State University and North Carolina A&T State University commit themselves to positive action to secure equal opportunity regardless of race, color, creed, national origin, religion, sex, age, veteran status or disability.
 In addition, the two Universities welcome all persons without regard to sexual orientation.